Rescator7/Hearts/README.md

   <img alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg"/></a>
 <br>
 <p>Alternatively, you can download an AppImage from https://www.linux-apps.com/p/1275760/ in the files section.</p>
+<p>Or see below "How to build the source code" on your computer.</p>

 ## Game Features:
 - Support online and offline game play.